-The lakes in Spiti Valley like Chandratal, Dhangkar Lake or Sopona Lake freeze in the months of winters.
-Also, especially in months of January to April / May, these high altitude lakes remain frozen.
+The lakes in Spiti Valley like Chandratal, Dhangkar Lake, or Sopona Lake freeze in the months of winters.
+Also, especially in the months of January to April / May, these high-altitude lakes remain frozen.

 Hence, it is better to keep them out of your winter Spiti trip plans.